Side effects of radiotherapy

 It's rare to develop severe, long-term side effects as a result of radiotherapy.
 Your doctor will discuss your chance of experiencing side effects before you consent to treatment.

 Some possible long-term side effects are described below.

 In women, radiotherapy to the pelvic area exposes the ovaries to radiation.
 In pre-menopausal women, this may cause early menopause (where a woman's monthly periods stop) and infertility (the inability to get pregnant).
 This is often very upsetting, particularly for younger women who want to have a family.

 Before having treatment, your doctor will discuss all the options and available support with you.
 For example, it may be possible for some of your eggs to be surgically removed, frozen and stored until you are ready to have a baby.

-However, this will not be possible if you need to have radiotherapy immediately and it is not available on the NHS in all areas.
+However, this won't be possible if you need to have radiotherapy immediately, and it's not available on the NHS in all areas.

 Infertility in men